thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Material_UI.desc.md

 - Explain what Material UI is
 - Explain why Material UI is important
+- Describe Material UI's main layout, navigation, and form components
+- Create a new color scheme for a Material UI theme
 - Use inline styling to modify the look of a React user interface
-- Create new color schemes for Material UI themes
-- Describe Material UI's main layout, navigation, and form components
 - Use Material UI to build a React user interface

 ## What's Material UI?